wez/wezterm/docs/escape-sequences.markdown

 CSI 58 : 5 : INDEX m
 ```

-This sequence will set the *foreground color* to an arbitrary color in RGB colorspace.
+This sequence will set the *foreground color* to an arbitrary color in RGB
-The `R`, `G` and `B` symbols below are decimal numbers in the range `0-255`.
-Note
+colorspace.
+The `R`, `G` and `B` symbols below are decimal numbers in the
-that after the `2` parameter two colons are present; its really an omitted parameter
+range `0-255`.
+Note that after the `2` parameter two colons are present; its
-but that nature of that parameter is not well-specified and is ignored by `WezTerm`
+really an omitted *colorspace ID* parameter but that nature of that parameter
+is not specified in the accompanying ITU T.416 specification and is ignored by
-and most (all?) other terminal emulators:
+`WezTerm` and most (all?) other terminal emulators:

 ```
 CSI 38 : 2 : : R : G : B m